data-team-uhn/NeuralCR/README.md

 HP:0000077 Abnormality of the kidney 0.0003460226
 ```
 ## Online Web App and API
-A web app is available for NCR trained on HPO:
+A web app is available for NCR trained on HP:

 https://ncr.ccm.sickkids.ca/curr/